JasleenShergill/Covid-s-Effect-on-Real-Estate/README.md

-# COVID-19 Effect on Housing Market in Canada
+🏠📊 **COVID-19 Effect on Housing Market in Canada**

 **Overview**

-A comparative analysis of key indicators before and after the pandemic.
-Our research project aims to perform an extensive analysis of what are the key differences in the Canadian housing market dynamics before and after the COVID-19 pandemic, and how factors such as housing prices, demand-supply dynamics, mortgage rates, and consumer behavior contributed to these changes.
+Embark on a journey through the twists and turns of the Canadian housing market before and after the COVID-19 pandemic.
+Our research project delves into an in-depth comparative analysis of key indicators, aiming to uncover the profound impact of the pandemic on various facets of the housing landscape.
+From housing prices to demand-supply dynamics, mortgage rates, and consumer behavior, join us as we dissect the evolving narrative of Canada's real estate sector.

+**Research Question:**
-**Research Question**: Has the COVID-19 pandemic significantly impacted the housing market in Canada?
-Which Provinces in Canada have been affected the most?
+Has the COVID-19 pandemic significantly impacted the housing market in Canada?
+And which Provinces have felt the strongest effects?

 Is there a statistically significant difference between the mean home price growth rates after the emmergence of covid-19 in early 2020?
 Assigned to Graham.